Meriem Wangari

-Meriem Wangari Kiprugut (born 22 February 1979) is a Kenyan long-distance runner who specialises in half marathon and 10K road races.
+Meriem Wangarì Kiprugut (born 22 February 1979) is a Kenyan long-distance runner who specialises in half marathon and 10K road races.
 Her personal best for the half marathon distance is 1:10:27 hours, set in Lille in 2007.
 She made her marathon debut in 2012 and set a time of 2:31:30 hours on her first attempt.

 She has competed in mainly British and French competitions.
 She has won half marathons in Bristol, Bath, Lille, Boulogne-Billancourt, as well as Gothenburg and Marrakech.
 She is a three-time winner of the 20 Kilomètres de Paris, a four-time winner of the 20 kilomètres de Maroilles, and has had five victories at the Foulée Suresnoise.